ochiengsodhiambo/airbnb-clone-project/README.md

 - **Software Developers (Frontend & Backend)** – Write, test, and maintain code.
 Frontend focuses on UI and interactions; backend focuses on API, business logic, and database operations.
 - **QA Engineer / Tester** – Ensures software quality through testing and verification, aligns product with user and technical expectations.
 - **DevOps Engineer** *(optional depending on scale)* – Manages infrastructure, CI/CD pipelines, deployment, and reliability.

+## Technology Stack
+- Django: A high-level Python web framework used for building the RESTful API.
+- Django REST Framework: Provides tools for creating and managing RESTful APIs.
+- PostgreSQL: A powerful relational database used for data storage.
+- GraphQL: Allows for flexible and efficient querying of data.
+- Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+- Redis: Used for caching and session management.
+- Docker: Containerization tool for consistent development and deployment environments.
+- CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+##  Database Design
+## 1. User
+Represents both guests and hosts.
+Fields:
+id – unique identifier
+name – full name of the user
+email – unique email address (for login/notifications) role – guest, host, or admin created_at – account creation date

+# Relationships:
+A user (host) can create multiple properties.
+A user (guest) can make multiple bookings.
+A user can leave multiple reviews.
+A user can make multiple payments.

+## 2. Property
+Represents a rental listing created by a host.
+Fields:
+id – unique identifier
+title – name of the property (e.g., "Cozy Beach House") description – detailed description location – address or coordinates (can be PostGIS field) price_per_night – rental price

+# Relationships:
+A property belongs to a user (host).
+A property can have multiple bookings.
+A property can have multiple reviews.

+## 3. Booking
+Represents a reservation made by a guest for a property.
+Fields:
+id – unique identifier
+check_in_date – start date of stay
+check_out_date – end date of stay
+status – pending, confirmed, cancelled, completed total_price – calculated cost of the booking

+# Relationships:
+A booking belongs to a user (guest).
+A booking belongs to a property.
+A booking can be associated with one payment.

+## 4. Review
+Represents feedback left by a guest about a property.
+Fields:
+id – unique identifier
+rating – numeric value (e.g., 1–5 stars)
+comment – guest’s written feedback created_at – timestamp of review

+# Relationships:
+A review belongs to a user (guest).
+A review belongs to a property.

+## 5. Payment
+Represents a financial transaction for a booking.
+Fields:
+id – unique identifier
+amount – payment amount
+payment_method – e.g., credit card, PayPal, Stripe
+status – pending, successful, failed, refunded transaction_date – date/time of payment

+# Relationships:
+A payment belongs to a booking.
+A payment is linked to a user (guest).